jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_plannedoutage_commandline.md

 ## 2. Command Spotlight from Windows Powershell / the command line

-* Basic commands
-* Windows Powershell / Command line parameters
+* List Spotlight connections
+* Add a planned outage scheduled to occur once only
+* Add a planned outage scheduled to occur every day
+* Add a planned outage scheduled to occur on given days of the week
-* Add a list of connections
+* Add a planned outage scheduled to occur on the given day of the given months
-* Remove many connections

 ## Basic commands